graphql/graphiql/docs/migration/graphiql-6.0.0.md

 # Upgrading `graphiql` to `6.0.0`

-This covers the notable changes in `graphiql@6`: a new `Transport` API that replaces `Fetcher`/`createGraphiQLFetcher`, and the active operation now following the editor cursor.
+This covers the notable changes in `graphiql@6`: a new `Transport` API that replaces `Fetcher`/`createGraphiQLFetcher`, the active operation now following the editor cursor, and a query builder plugin installed by default.
 The rest of the surface carries over.
 Open an issue if something is missing here and we'll add it.

 ## Overview